pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 ### 1. Connection

-After creating a new project on edge impulse, I plugged in my Arduino board to my laptop, then **update the firmware** ---> this is very important do not skip this step.
+After creating a new project on Edge Impulse, I plugged in my Arduino board to my laptop, then **update the firmware** ---> this is very important do not skip this step.

 Then I open the command prompt and write:

     edge-impulse-daemon --clean

-I can connect my Arduino board with my new project in edge impulse.
-Go back to your project on the edge impulse website and check if the Arduino is connected.
+I can connect my Arduino board with my new project in Edge Impulse.
+Go back to your project on the Edge Impulse website and check if the Arduino is connected.
 If you encountered with a problem, you can read my previous [post](https://pelinbalci.com/tinyml/2021/11/22/Arduino-Edge-Impulse.html)

 ### 2. Collect Data